Alexis Mateo: Personal life

-Mateo resides in Las Vegas, Nevada, where he performs at gay venues and events both locally and throughout the United States.
+Mateo resides in Las Vegas, Nevada, where she performs at gay venues and events both locally and throughout the United States.
 In April 2011, Mateo along with fellow contestant Yara Sofia launched a boycott of a Tampa beauty supply shop after the two claimed they had been told to leave the store because of their sexual orientation.
-His drag daughter is season 10 and season 11 Drag Race contestant Vanessa Vanjie Mateo.
+Her drag daughter is season 10 and season 11 Drag Race contestant Vanessa Vanjie Mateo.

-On March 1, 2018, his Instagram account was hacked and deleted, forcing him to make a new one.
+On March 1, 2018, her Instagram account was hacked and deleted, forcing him to make a new one.